Thu 15th November 2018 at 10.15 - 14.30

 So we set off along well trodden paths, which were a little uneven and bumpy in places due to some recent resurfacing taking place and evident while we were there.
 The weather was mild and dry and we had a pleasant walk in a clockwise direction around the Country Park, observing the plentiful birdlife which abounded on the lake.
 Large areas of the woodland were also well provided with bird and bat boxes to encourage local breeding and provide winter roosts.
 Even a much larger Kestrel nest box on a pole was sited by the lakeside.
 Animal life was not so evident except for many walkers with dogs, which my Jack was pleased to greet with a tail wag and a sniff!
 After about 3 miles we were back at the car park and then back to the pub for the meal.

-There we were met by Stan & Val Evans and Graham and Ann Mortimer.
-The place had recently changed hands and had been pleasantly updated in décor and furniture and we were served some excellent meals by friendly staff.
+We were met by Stan & Val Evans and Graham and Ann Mortimer at The Griffen's Head, which has recently changed hands.
+It had been pleasantly updated in décor and furniture, and we were served some excellent meals by friendly staff.
 During the meal the walking trophy (nicknamed Chris Mahony by Margaret) was handed on to me, much to my surprise and delight!
 I can recommend the venue for future walks and as a place to pop in for a meal at any time